ACEAlex/preload/README.md

 Injecting our code via LD_PRELOAD
 =================================
-LD_PRELOAD instructs loader to **PRELOAD** a shared library before doing the normal loading rutine.
+LD_PRELOAD instructs loader to **PRELOAD** a shared library before doing the normal loading routine.
 This enable us to inject our own code in the execution.

 LD_PRELOAD=./haxer.so ./testprog